 When the present is no fun, it’s important to have things to look forward to, and research shows that having hope for the future can help us be more resilient.
 These don’t have to be big things, but they need to be clear in your mind.
 For example, you might enjoy going for a coffee and reading the paper, going for a walk in a park, or reading books.

 This practice is often incorporated into cognitive behaviour therapy (CBT), and is called ‘pleasant event scheduling’.
-A recent study which tested the impact of pleasant event scheduling when done in isolation, without any of the other aspects of CBT, found it was effective in reducing the risk of depressed mood.
+A recent study that tested the impact of pleasant event scheduling when done in isolation, without any of the other aspects of CBT, found it was effective in reducing the risk of depressed mood.
 It’s not rocket science though – you can easily do this yourself by making a list of things you’d like to do and then scheduling these in your diary.

 Don’t beat yourself up when things go wrong

-For example, if we were to fail an exam, we could think, ‘This is all down to my own general stupidity.
+For example, if we were to fail an exam, we could think: ‘This is all down to my own general stupidity.
 I knew I’d never get through it.’
 This explanation is negative as we’re taking the blame entirely on ourselves.
-We’re also doing it in a permanent, all-encompassing way: if we’re stupid, it’s probably going to affect everything we do, forever.
+We’re also doing it in a permanent, all-encompassing way – if we’re stupid, it’s probably going to affect everything we do, forever.

 The way we tend to explain events is habitual and it’s called ‘attributional style’.
 Resilient people explain events in a way that is more positive.
 In an exam failure situation, a resilient person would acknowledge any stress they’re under or any other factors that could have affected their performance.

 Furthermore, they’ll do this in a way that doesn’t leak into other areas of their life and gives them hope for the future.
-In this example, a resilient person might think, ‘It was a stressful time with my mum being ill.
+In this example, a resilient person might think: ‘It was a stressful time with my mum being ill.
 I haven’t had to manage this kind of situation before, and the result was that I didn’t allow enough time to revise.
-I’ve learned for the future though: I know what I’ll do differently next time.’
+I’ve learned for the future though, I know what I’ll do differently next time.’
 Not only will this person feel less bad about the exam failure, but they’re also more likely to pass next time.
 It’s possible to change the way that you explain events with cognitive-behaviour therapy.

 For a do-it-yourself approach to improving your attributional style, I’d encourage you to ask yourself three questions when you know you’re beating yourself up about something: